Calibrated zero-norm regularized LS estimator for high-dimensional error-in-variables regression: Calibrated zero-norm regularized LS estimator

+Theorem \ref{exact-penalty} shows that the problem \eqref{pvc-sparse} is a global exact penalty of \eqref{vc-sparse} in the sense that it has the same global optimal solution set as \eqref{vc-sparse} does once $\rho$ is greater than a threshold.
+Consequently, the estimator $\widetilde{\beta}$ can be achieved by solving the following exact penalty problem with $\rho>\overline{\rho}$:

-Compared to the problem \eqref{Beta-sparse}, the exact penalization problem \eqref{pvc-sparse1} involves an additional variable $w\in\mathbb{R}^p$ which provides a part of dual information on \eqref{Beta-sparse}.
-Hence, the problem \eqref{pvc-sparse1} can be viewed as a primal-dual equivalent version of \eqref{Beta-sparse}.
-This equivalent version does not involve the combinatorial difficulty, and its nonconvexity is just due to the coupled term $\langle w,|\beta|\rangle$ which is clearly much easier than the zero-norm to cope with.
-In addition, it is worthwhile to point out that the SCAD function in \cite{FanLi01} is the optimal value of the inner minimization problem in \eqref{pvc-sparse1} with respect to $w$.
-To see this, by defining
+Compared with \eqref{Beta-sparse}, the problem \eqref{pvc-sparse1} involves an additional variable $w\in\mathbb{R}^p$ which provides a part of dual information on \eqref{Beta-sparse}.
+Hence, \eqref{pvc-sparse1} can be viewed as a primal-dual equivalent form of \eqref{Beta-sparse}.
+This form does not involve the combinatorial difficulty, and its nonconvexity is just due to the coupled term $\langle w,|\beta|\rangle$ which is clearly much easier to cope with.
+In particular, the SCAD function in \cite{FanLi01} is precisely the optimal value of the inner minimization in \eqref{pvc-sparse1} w.r.t. $w$.
+To see this, we define